dgroomes/javascript-playground/README.md

   well, but I mean it).
 * [x] DONE Add a well-described async/await example that creates a Promise (and probably use the `setTimeout` function)
 * [x] DONE Implement an async program with generators.
-* [ ] Lowercase "npm". npm is stylized as "npm" not "NPM".
+* [x] DONE Lowercase "npm". npm is stylized as "npm" not "NPM".
 * [ ] In the many `npm-library*` subprojects, clean up a couple things.
 Push the `.gitignore` files into the individual projects.
 For example, push `animals-library-*.tgz` into `npm-library/animals-library`.
 Also, in the READMEs of the `forest-story` projects, use the `If needed, re-install `animals-library` style (a step) instead of explaining that step outside of